 A foreign worker must hold a working visa.
 A foreign contractor should confirm that there are no double taxation issues applying to foreign employees.
 In addition, only foreign workers holding a working visa valid for a minimum of two years will be covered by New Zealand's public healthcare system.
-Foreign workers suffering a personal injury or work-related health condition while in New Zealand will be covered by the Accident Compensation Corporation (ACC), but this does not cover ordinary illness or emergency travel back home.
-In the event of serious injuries, ACC will only assist to the point where the foreigner is able to safely return to his or her home country (subject to possible further rehabilitative attendant care for a limited period).
+Foreign workers suffering a personal injury or work-related health condition while in New Zealand will be covered by the Accident Compensation Corporation (ACC).
+However, there are exceptions and limitations that need to be taken into account.